bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step6.md

-Step 6 - Checking the Bin File For Spark.
+Checking the Bin File For Spark.

 Let's see what you built.
 The newly built application package (or bundle) is saved in the deliverables directory.